Skip to Top NavigationSkip to ContentSkip to Footer

 1676

-Bacon's Rebellion in Virginia included poor white and black people fighting together, with the government's response hastening the transition to black slavery.
+Bacon's Rebellion in Virginia included poor white and black people fighting together, with the government's response hastening the transition to black enslavement.

 1688 February 18